yannickl88/blog-articles/drafts/monty-hall-problem.md

 There is a famous problem that was presented in the American television game show Let's Make a Deal.
-In the show there is a part where the host presents a probability puzzle.
-It has some interesting properties which make the answer counter-intuitive at first.
-But, upon further inspection it has an interesting solution.
+In the show there is a part where the host presents a probability puzzle for the contestant.
+What makes this puzzle interesting is that the answer is a bit counter-intuitive at first.
+Yet, even when explained and proven, some still are not convinced by the answer.
 This problem is the Monty Hall Problem.

 With this post I will show a way to get the correct answer to the puzzel by implementing it.
 Then simulating the puzzel enough times to have an answer without complicated math.